k2view-academy/K2View-Academy/articles/09_translations/01_translations_overview_and_use_cases.md

 <li>Text.</li>
 <li>Blob (applicable only for a DB that supports Blob).</li>
 <li>Auto increment.
 Creates an automatic sequence starting from 1 and incremented by 1.
 The value cannot be updated by the user.</li>
-<li>Project function.
+<li><a href="/articles/07_table_population/08_project_functions.md"> Project function</a>.
 Fabric provides a list of all functions available in the project.
 The value must be selected from the dropdown list.</li>
-<li>LUDB function, applicable for Translations on LU levels only.
+<li><a href="/articles/07_table_population/08_project_functions.md#ludb-function"> LUDB function</a>, applicable for Translations on LU levels only.
 Fabric provides a list of LUDB functions available in the LU.
 The value must be selected from the dropdown list.</li>
-<li>LUDB table, applicable for Translations on LU levels only.
+<li><a href="/articles/06_LU_tables/01_LU_tables_overview.md"> LUDB table</a>, applicable for Translations on LU levels only.
 Fabric provides a list of LU tables available in the LU.
 The value must be selected from the dropdown list.</li>
-<li>DB interface.
-Fabric provides a list of theInterfaces in the project.
+<li><a href="/articles/05_DB_interfaces/03_DB_interfaces_overview.md"> DB Interface</a>.
+Fabric provides a list of the Interfaces in the project.
 The value must be selected from the dropdown list.</li>
 <li>SQL.
-Fabric enables testing the SQL query by opening a Query Builder from the Translation Schema window.</li>
+Fabric enables testing the SQL query by opening a Query Builder from the Table Schema window.</li>
-<li>LU Name, applicable for Translations on a Shared Objects level only.
+<li><a href="/articles/03_logical_units/01_LU_overview.md "> LU Name</a>, applicable for Translations on a Shared Objects level only.
 Fabric provides a list of all LU available in the project.
 The value must be selected from the dropdown list.</li>
 </ul>
 </td>
 </tr>